redhat-gpte-devopsautomation/ocp_advanced_development_resources/README.md

-# ocp_advanced_development_resources
-Resources for the OpenShift Advanced Development Course
+# Resources for the Red Hat OpenShift Advanced Development ILT

+This repository contains files that are needed during the OpenShift Advanced Development ILT.
+This includes templates, scripts and other helpful artifacts.

+The files here are not useful for use separately.